Babafrankie/alx-higher_level_programming/0x13-javascript_objects_scopes_closures/README.md

-# Javascript - Objects, Scopes and Closures
+0x0F.
+Python - Object-relational mapping

 In this second Holberton JavaScript project I dived into the infamously fun aspects of the language - scope, closures and `this`.
 I practiced working with